renpy/renpy/sphinx/source/android.rst

     https://developer.android.com/studio/publish/app-signing?hl=fr#generate-key

-   At the very least, you should keep the android.keystore file in a safe place.
+   At the very least, you should keep the android.keystore and bundle.keystore files in a safe place.
 You should also back it up, because without the key, you won't be able to upload the generated applications.

+When creating Android keys, Ren'Py will back them up to the same place it backs up script files.
+This isn't a substitute for making your own backups.

 If you don't want to download the SDK each time, you can create a file named sdk.txt containing a single line that is the path to the